processone/docs.ejabberd.im/content/admin/configuration/modules.md

 Same as top-level *use\_cache* option, but applied to this module only.

 - **use\_mam\_for\_storage**: *true | false*
-This is an experimetal option.
+This is an experimental option.
 Enabling this option will make *mod\_offline* not use the former spool table for storing MucSub offline messages, but will use the archive table instead.
 This use of the archive table is cleaner and it makes it possible for clients to slowly